On-chain Proof Verification

 Deployment

-This section will walk you through creating your own verifier deployment that supports individual and aggregated proofs.
+This section will walk you through creating your own verifier deployment.
 The commands below will be using Foundry's forge and cast utilities, which you should have installed as part of the foundry prerequisite.

 Note